 What Cheer is a tiny city located in the state of Iowa.
 With a population of 597 people and just one neighborhood, What Cheer is the 389th largest community in Iowa.
-What Cheer has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+What Cheer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, What Cheer is generally considered to be a blue-collar town.
-40.38% of the What Cheer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+What Cheer is a blue-collar town, with 40.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, What Cheer is a city of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in What Cheer who work in sales jobs (15.09%), management occupations (12.45%), and office and administrative support (9.43%).

 The per capita income in What Cheer in 2022 was $23,933, which is low income relative to Iowa and the nation.
 This equates to an annual income of $95,732 for a family of four.
 However, What Cheer contains both very wealthy and poor people as well.